 Optimize Apache Hive queries in Azure HDInsight

 In Azure HDInsight, there are several cluster types and technologies that can run Apache Hive queries.
-When you create your HDInsight cluster, choose the appropriate cluster type to help optimize performance for your workload needs.
+Choose the appropriate cluster type to help optimize performance for your workload needs.

-HDInsight clusters of Hadoop cluster type are not optimized for performance by default.
+HDInsight clusters of Hadoop cluster type aren't optimized for performance by default.
 This article describes some of the most common Hive performance optimization methods that you can apply to your queries.

 Scale out worker nodes